-COMMUNITY SERVICES Plan Do S Study Act (PDSA) Form Start Date: End Date: Project Title: Agency Name: Project Lead: Specific targe Measurable Achievable b Relevant wh What you are trying to accomplish eted population what to measure and clearly stated gorief plan to accomplish it y is it important to do now enticipated length of cycle ct Plan What change are you testing with the PDSA cycle(s ges you can make that will result in 3)?
-Who will be involved in this PDS 1 need?
-List your action steps along A?
-How long will the Prediction: Data Collection I Plan (Think about how you will kn ow the change is an improvement): he data (measures or observations llect the data?
-When will the collecti s) be collected and displayed?
-What
+SERVICES ople Build Better Communities Tian Do c Study Act (PDSA) Form

+Start Date: End Date:

+Project Title:

+Agency Name: Project Lead:

+Specific targeted Measurable wh Achievable brie at to measure and clearly stated g f plan to accomplish it

+s it important to do now nticipated length of cycle

+Test/Implementation What change are yo ou testing with the PDSA cycle(sement?
+What resources will you nges you can make that will result in an improvement): s)?
+Who will be involved in this PDSA?
+How long will to uneed?
+List your action steps along with person(s)

+Prediction:

+now the change is an improvement):